dhis2/d2/tutorials/overview.md

 ## D2

+## !!
+DEPRECATED !!
+The d2 library is deprecated.
+Please use the [application platform instead](https://developers.dhis2.org/docs/app-platform/).

 The d2 library is a javascript library that abstracts away the dhis2 api and lets you use javascript models to communicate with your dhis2 server.

 At the moment it allows you to work with: